Break-Through-Tech-AI-AJL-Team-10/UCLA_AJL_Team-10/README.md

 ## **🧠 Model Development**

 **Describe (as applicable):**
+We used two different models to make progress in achieving our primary goal of increasing classification accuracy among all skin tones.
+The first model was CNN...
+The second model was the pre-trained model EfficientNetB0...
 * Model(s) used (e.g., CNN with transfer learning, regression models)
 * Feature selection and Hyperparameter tuning strategies
 * Training setup (e.g., % of data for training/validation, evaluation metric, baseline performance)